thanh2004nguyen/football-inplay-bot/CONSOLE_FEED_EXAMPLE.md

 🎯 0 match(es) ready for bet placement
 ```

+**Note:**
+- **Gremio v Vasco da Gama** has green dot (🟢) because score 2-1 was reached by a goal scored between 60-74 minutes
+- **SE Palmeiras** has green dot (🟢) because it's minute 60 with score 0-0, and 0-0 is in the target list (special case)
+- **Botafogo FR** has NO green dot because score 1-0 was already present before minute 60 and no goal was scored in 60-74 window yet

 #### 3.2.
 State Changes (Real-time Events)
 ```
 Match QUALIFIED: Gremio v Vasco da Gama - Goal in 60-74 window (minute 68, team: Gremio)